MDFL64/safeminer/README.md

   JobDescription : "description of the job performed; String", Dangers        : [
       {
-          Type        : "type of hazard; Int",
-          Scale       : "scale of hazard; Int",
+          Type        : "type of hazard; Int; check the "categories of hazard" below", Scale       : "scale of hazard; Int",
           Description : "description of steps to prevent this hazard; String",
       }